MyHomLab/MyHomeLabNotes/docs/docs/containers/authelia/authelia.md

   - Security
 ---

-# Authelia
+I can write a markdown blog for Authelia.
+Here is an example:

+# Authelia: The Ultimate Authentication and Authorization Solution for Your Web Applications

+Do you want to protect your web applications from unauthorized access and enhance your online security?
+Do you want to log in once and access multiple web applications without entering your credentials again and again?
+Do you want to choose the best authentication method that suits your needs and preferences?

+If you answered yes to any of these questions, then you need Authelia.

-## Introduction
+## What is Authelia?

-Authelia is an open-source authentication and authorization server and portal fulfilling the identity and access management (IAM) role of information security in providing multi-factor authentication and single sign-on (SSO) for your applications via a web portal.
-It acts as a companion for common reverse proxies.
+Authelia is a powerful and open-source authentication and authorization server that provides multi-factor authentication and single sign-on for your web applications.
+It is designed to enhance the security and convenience of your online experience by verifying your identity and granting you access to the resources you need.

-## Features
-Open-source: Authelia is licensed under Apache 2.0 and hosted on GitHub, where you can contribute to its development and report issues.
-Lightweight: Authelia has a compressed container size smaller than 20 megabytes and low memory usage, making it one of the most lightweight solutions available.
-Fast: Authelia is written in Go and React, and can handle authorization policies and other backend tasks in milliseconds.
-The login portal has a loading time of 100 milliseconds, making it one of the fastest solutions available.
+Authelia works as a companion for common reverse proxies, such as Nginx or Traefik, that act as the gateway between your users and your web applications.
+Authelia intercepts the requests from the reverse proxy and performs various checks before allowing or denying the access.
+These checks include:

+- Login regulation: Authelia limits the number of login attempts per user and locks them out for a period of time if they exceed the limit.
+This prevents brute force attacks and protects your accounts from unauthorized access.
+- Password reset: Authelia allows users to reset their LDAP or internal passwords with email validation right from the web interface.
+This reduces the hassle of contacting the administrator or resetting the password manually.
+- Single sign-on: Authelia enables users to log in once to a wide range of web applications via a session cookie, OpenID Connect 1.0, or Trusted Headers.
+This saves time and improves the user experience.
+- Authorization policies: Authelia lets you control which users and groups have access to which specific resources or domains with granular policy definitions.
+You can also set different levels of authentication depending on the sensitivity of the resource.
+- Identity validation: Authelia requires users who have not configured a second-factor device to validate their identity via an email before accessing the web applications.
+This reduces the chance that an attacker could exploit a lazy or compromised user.
-Secure: Authelia is designed with security in mind, and offers features such as login regulation, password reset, identity validation, authorization policies, and multiple second-factor methods, including One Time Passwords, Mobile Push Notifications, and WebAuthn.
+- Multi-factor authentication: Authelia supports multiple second-factor methods, such as One Time Passwords, Mobile Push Notifications, and WebAuthn.
+You can choose the method that suits your preference and security needs.
-Scalable: Authelia is designed with high availability in mind, and supports deployment options that allow multiple parallel containers on lifecycle management platforms like Kubernetes.
-Intuitive: Authelia has a simple and user-friendly web interface that guides users through the login process and allows them to manage their settings.
-Getting Started
-To get started with Authelia, you can follow the Getting Started guide on the official website.
-It will help you install Authelia using Docker or Kubernetes, configure it with your reverse proxy, set up your users and domains, and test it with some example applications.

-You can also check out the basic syntax page on the Markdown Guide website to learn how to format your documents using Markdown.
-Markdown is a simple and easy-to-use markup language that you can use to create headings, lists, tables, links, images, code blocks, and more.
+## Why choose Authelia?

+Authelia is not just another authentication and authorization server.
+It is a solution that offers many benefits over other alternatives.
+Here are some of the reasons why you should choose Authelia:

+- It is lightweight, fast, efficient, scalable, and secure by design.
+It has a compressed container size smaller than 20 megabytes and observed memory usage normally under 30 megabytes.
+It is written in Go and React, which makes it perform authorization policies and other backend tasks in milliseconds and load the login portal in 100 milliseconds.
+It has low CPU usage when idle or active, which saves electricity and reduces environmental impact.
+It is designed with high availability in mind, and can be deployed on platforms like Kubernetes with multiple parallel containers.
+It follows the best practices of security engineering, such as using secure protocols, encrypting sensitive data, hashing passwords, and applying security headers.
+- It is easy to install, configure, and use.
+It has a comprehensive documentation that guides you through the installation process on various platforms, such as Docker Compose, Kubernetes, or Bare Metal.
+It has a simple yet powerful configuration file that lets you customize every aspect of Authelia's behavior.
+It has a user-friendly web interface that allows you to log in, register, reset password, configure second-factor devices, and more.
+- It is open-source and community-driven.
+It is licensed under Apache License 2.0, which means you can use it for free for any purpose.
+It has an active GitHub repository where you can find the source code, report issues, request features, contribute code, or join discussions.
+It has a vibrant community of users and developers who support each other on Discord.

+## How to get started with Authelia?

+If you are interested in trying out Authelia for yourself, you can follow these steps:

+- Visit their website and read their documentation to learn more about Authelia's features and requirements.
+- Choose your preferred platform for deploying Authelia, such as Docker Compose, Kubernetes, or Bare Metal, and follow the installation instructions on their documentation.
+- Configure your reverse proxy to work with Authelia by following their examples for Nginx or Traefik on their documentation.
+- Configure your web applications to use Authelia as an authentication provider by following their examples for various applications on their documentation.
+- Enjoy your secure and convenient online experience with Authelia!

-## Docker-Compose
+## Conclusion